zimonbizkit/old_website/_posts/2017-10-26-fft-ci-learnings.markdown

 The new approach for testing, that should improve a significant amount of our integration strategy, will involve:
 <ul>
 	<li>Split integration tests in various suites.
 Try to choose which suite applies to be executed for which feature.
 If we succeed at this, we can try to execute suites in <i>parallel</i> to gain time.
 I'd like to write some findings regarding this specific topic. </li>
-	<li>Identify test doubles and useless tests of any kind, and remove them.</li>
+	<li>Identify useless tests of any kind, and remove them.</li>
-	<li>Make the tests relying on database to be stateless. </li>
+	<li>Make the tests relying on database to be stateless, or just remove them. </li>
 	<li>Discuss whether if it's necessary to execute all the test suite <i>for each</i> feature or fix done to our software.</li>
 </ul>